themouette/licpro-php-tp/src/5-content-negotiation.markdown

 $loader->add('', __DIR__);
 ```

+Can you explain what this snippet does?

 #### Replace Your Autoloader With Composer's One

-When you run `composer install`, it will also generate an autoloader file in
+When you run `composer install`, it also generates an autoloader file in
 `vendor/autoload.php`.
 That one is optimized and probably better than yours.
 Moreover, it's automatically generated and you don't need to waste your time on
 that.

-In `app/app.php`, replace autoloader with `vendor/autoload.php`.
+In `app/app.php`, replace the autoloader with `vendor/autoload.php`.

 You can safely delete the `autoload.php` file you wrote in the previous
 practical.